FunafutiTV/Alyra_Project3-Voting/README.md

 ## Voting app

 This is a decentralized application that allows the smart contract's owner to start a voting session, in which the whitelisted users can submit proposals and vote.
+The app is only available in English.

 ### 60 seconds demonstration video